steven-solomon/soonernotfaster/content/posts/how-to-test-private-methods-in-ruby-and-rails.md

 end
 ```

-Once the code is separated out logically, if it is still too difficult to test through the public interface.
-Then it makes sense to move this code to another class, and parameterize whatever you need to make it testable.
-In the code below, we parameterize the date.
+Next let's move the code to the `Statement` class, and parameterize the date.
+The parameter will make it more testable.

 ```ruby
 # Account class